0xjet/ccc/hostilities/hostilities.md

 >
 >Note that in some cases it's worth splitting an incident into different sub-incidents, where each incident covers one of the different steps.

-Assign classification label(s) to the following incidents:
+Assign classification label(s) to the following incidents using both the ENISA and Europol taxonomies.

 1. A security administrator discovers port scanning traces in a network log.
 2. Some employees receive an email with a malicious Microsoft Word document attached.
 The emails are personalized, i.e., they address the employees by their name and contain other pesonal details.